gautamrn/PromptPilot/README.md

 ### 🧠 Explain Code

 - Highlight any code block
-- Open the Command Palette → `Autohinter: Explain Highlighted Code`
+- Open the Command Palette → `PromptPilot: Explain Highlighted Code`

 ### 🛠 Suggest Refactor

 - Highlight any code block
-- Open the Command Palette → `Autohinter: Suggest Refactor`
+- Open the Command Palette → `PromptPilot: Suggest Refactor`

 ### 📝 Suggest Commit Message

-- Open the Command Palette → `Autohinter: Suggest Commit Message`
+- Open the Command Palette → `PromptPilot: Suggest Commit Message`
-- Autohinter uses your current file or changes to generate a meaningful commit message and inserts it into the Git input box
+- PromptPilot uses your current file or changes to generate a meaningful commit message and inserts it into the Git input box

 ### 🧪 Playground Panel

-- Open the Command Palette → `Autohinter: Open Autohinter Playground`
+- Open the Command Palette → `PromptPilot: Open PromptPilot Playground`
 - Use built-in buttons to:
   - ✨ Generate Steps
   - 🧠 Explain Code